Argonity/sinatra-isave-app/wireframing.md

 - Make all fields required for creating new savings account.
 Because now if a user only enters item, it goes thru.
 And if you want to edit that item, you can only edit the fields originally inputted by user, in this case item.
 DONE
 - Security to control access so that another user cannot edit address bar and edit/delete another user's savings account.
 DONE
 - Add functionality to route to Home Page; button or link.
 DONE

-PENDING:
 - Priority level value not showing on edit form.
-- Converting price and amount_saved inputs with comma.
-- Add logo w/ link to every page so user can route home.
+DONE
 - No one is logged in and clicking on the logo to go to home page returns error.
 Check get '/' code in app controller.
+DONE
+- Logo not appearing on all pages.
+DONE
 - Delete page CSS styling for buttons.
+DONE

+PENDING:
+- Converting price and amount_saved inputs with comma.
+- Two users cannot have the same email.

 Sinatra Tech Coach:
 Jennifer Pazos: